How FCPS Develops Its School Year Calendar

-- Superintendent Brabrand is focused on the school division’s ability to deliver the high-quality instruction necessary for students to be successful.
+- FCPS’ superintendent is focused on our students receiving the high-quality instruction necessary for students to be successful.

-- Ensuring that our schools and centers are adequately staffed throughout the school year, and that teachers have opportunities to extend and deepen their learning (professional development) are critical to student success.
+- Ensuring a sufficient amount of qualified staff are in our classrooms throughout the school year, and that teachers have opportunities to extend and deepen their learning through professional development, are also critical to student success.

 We listen to Fairfax County School Board members.